dimiboeckaerts/PhageRBPdetection/README.md

 6. <ins>RBPdetect_domains</ins>: deprecated code of initial analyses, available for reference purposes only.
 7. <ins>data</ins>: folder containing the two trained XGBoost models, the collection of RBP-related HMMs and a examples FASTA file of three sequences that are RBPs (should be predicted as 1).

+## Make predictions yourself

-To get started making predictions for your own sequences of choice, simply clone/copy/download this repository and open the *RBPdetect_make_predictions* notebook and follow the instructions.
+To get started making predictions for your own sequences of choice, start by cloning/copying/downloading this repository.
+From there, you have two options for making predictions.

+### 1. Using the RBPdetect_make_predictions notebook

+Simply open the *RBPdetect_make_predictions.ipynb* notebook and follow the instructions.
 If you are new to Jupyter notebooks, one of the easiest ways to get started is by installing [Anaconda](https://www.anaconda.com/products/individual).
+Currently, this notebook allows you to make predictions for either both parallel approaches separately, as well as the combined approach using both language embeddings and HMM scores in an XGBoost model.

+### 2. Using the RBPdetect_standalone script

-Alternatively, you can also make predictions with the *RBPdetect_standalone.py* script from the command line (see the file itself for instructions and needed libraries).
-However, as computing embeddings is computationally demanding, we do not recommend running the pipeline on a personal computer without sufficient GPU capabilities.
+This is the commandline version of the tool, which can also be used to make predictions.
+Currently, this tool allows to make predictions for both parallel approaches separately.
+Instructions are provided in the file itself.
+Warning: as computing embeddings is computationally demanding, we do not recommend running the pipeline on a personal computer without sufficient GPU capabilities.

+## Original datasets

 To reproduce our analyses from the manuscript with the originally collected datasets, you can download these datasets from Zenodo at https://doi.org/10.5281/zenodo.6607535.